 Then, program the boulder's motion.

-Drag out a “go to" block, and set the y to 180, then into the x blank, drag a “pick
+Drag out a go-to block and set the y value to 180.

 Click the block stack a couple of times to test.

 See that the boulder jumps to different starting places.

 In this example, it will fall at a constant speed.